astravant/digital-garden-jekyll/_notes/daily-notes.md

 - A meta trend I see coming to fruition in the coming years is this - everyone will become exponential entrepreneurs and creators.
 - Thesis - human beings create, technology shortens the amount of time to turn an idea into reality - the ultimate embodiment of this is instant materialization of ideas in the physical realm.
+- As more people wake up to exponential tech, fewer people are going to sleep as traditional employees.

 > Your brain dreams up your whole universe.